djalbat/easy/README.md

 #### Other methods

-- The `Input` and `TextArea` classes have `onChange` methods taking handler that is invoked every time their value changes by way of a keypress.
+- The `Input` and `TextArea` classes have `onChange` methods taking handler which is invoked every time their value changes by way of a keypress.
 Note that this is different from the jQuery functionality.
-- The `TextArea` class has an `onScroll` handler.
+- The `TextArea` class has the following methods:

+- `onScroll` takes a handler which is invoked when the text area is scrolled
+- `getScrollTop`
+- `getScrollLeft`
+- `setScrollTop`
+- `setScrollLeft`

 The methods to add elements to the DOM are hopefully intuitive.
 Note the difference between the `append()` and `appendAfter()` methods.